 When the request for an amendment is denied, the student may request a hearing to challenge the content of the record on the grounds that the information contained in the record is inaccurate, misleading or in violation of the student’s privacy rights.
-Requests for hearing must be submitted in writing to the Associate Dean of the Graduate School or the Associate Dean for Student Affairs – Medical Education (as appropriate) within 10 days of receiving the Registrar’s response denying a request for amendment as discussed above.
+Requests for hearing must be submitted in writing to the Associate Dean for Graduate Education or the Associate Dean for Student Affairs – Medical Education (as appropriate) within 10 days of receiving the Registrar’s response denying a request for amendment as discussed above.

 D. Hearing –

+iv.
 The decision, which shall include a summary of the evidence presented at the hearing and reasons for the decision, shall be rendered in writing within 15 business-days after the conclusion of the hearing.
 This hearing will relate only to whether the student’s record is inaccurate, misleading, or otherwise in violation of the privacy of the student, with the decision based solely on evidence presented at this hearing.
 The hearing cannot determine whether a higher grade should have been assigned.

 If it is determined after a hearing that the record in question should be amended, the Registrar will take appropriate steps to amend the record and will so notify the student in writing.
 If it is determined that the record is not inaccurate, misleading, or otherwise in violation of the student’s privacy rights, the student shall be informed of his/her right to place a statement in the record commenting on the contested information in the record or stating why the student disagrees with the School’s decision not to amend the record.
 This statement will be maintained as part of the record and will be disclosed whenever the part of the record to which the statement relates is disclosed.